Jeanne Abdulla, Director of Programmes

 Theophile Djedjebi, Senior Programme Manager

-Theophile is a social scientist and agricultural economist with over 20 years of experience grounded in rural development and action-oriented research, with a keen understanding of the interaction between local and global socio-economic challenges as well as unique skills to facilitate multi-actor dialogue for sustainable conflict resolution over resource use.
-With extensive experience, he has designed, performed, managed, monitored and evaluated both emergency and development strategies for diverse International Organizations such as Oxfam-Quebec, SNV, Cordaid, GIZ, as well as Unicef, Swiss Cooperation, EU, DFID, IFAD, World Bank and USAID-funded programmes.
-Theophile's focus is on the improvement of people’s livelihoods in highly dynamic regional and global contexts where people need to develop the structures and systems to function best.
-He has vast experience in Sub-Saharan Africa, and is fluent in French and English.
-Theophile has a PhD in Social Sciences (Leiden) and an MA in Agricultural and Rural Development (ISS, The Hague).
+Theophile is a social scientist and agricultural economist with over 25 years of experience grounded in rural development and action-oriented research.
+He demonstrates a deep understanding of the interaction between local and global socio-economic challenges as well as unique skills to facilitate multi-stakeholder dialogue for sustainable conflict resolution over resource use.
+With extensive experience, he has designed, carried out, managed, monitored and evaluated Benin and Dutch universities' joint research cooperation programmes as well as emergency and development strategies for both local government and diverse International Organizations such as Oxfam-Quebec, SNV, Cordaid, Care International, ZOA, DAI Europe Ltd, GIZ, as well as UNICEF, Swiss Cooperation, EU, DFID, IFAD, UNCDF, World Bank and USAID-funded programs.
+While aiming for a holistic approach towards development programmes and conflict prevention, Theophile's focus is on the improvement of people’s livelihoods in highly dynamic regional and global contexts where people need to develop the structures and systems to function best.
+He has vast experience in Sub-Saharan Africa and in The Netherlands and is fluent in French and English.
+Theophile has a PhD in Social Sciences (University of Leiden), an MA in Agricultural and Rural Development (ISS, The Hague) and an Engineering degree in Agricultural Economy (University of Benin).

 E: email@example.com P: +31 6 55 79 53 16